peer-calls/peer-calls/README.md

 Tested on Firefox and Chrome, including mobile versions.

-Does not work on iOS 10, but should work on iOS 11 (untested).
+Does not work on iOS 10, but should work on iOS 11 - would appreciate feedback!

 For more details, see here: